rockyale/youtube-video-summarizer/README.md

 - An AWS account with appropriate permissions to create and manage Lambda functions, API Gateway, and IAM roles
 - Enable access to Sonnet v3, or other model of your choice in your preferred Region in Bedrock console

-- AWS CLI installed and configured with your credentials
-- Python 3.9 or later installed
+- Python 3.9 or later installed - (not required for deplyment option 2)
-- Node.js and npm installed (for AWS CDK)

-## Setup and Deployment
+## Setup and Deployment OPTION 1 - Using local machine

 1. Clone this repository:
 ```
 git clone https://github.com/rockyale/youtube-video-summarizer.git